 Randy also says, “I would say, trust God, believe His Word, and put yourself in a position to grow in your faith in Christ.
 Reject the accuser of the brethren—the evil one—who is trying to make you doubt the salvation that has been granted to you in Christ by His work, not by you somehow mustering up enough faith.”

 The most important thing you can do is saturate yourself in the truth, in God’s Word, by reading and listening to it so you can hear His voice.
 Also, a wise counselor told me that we are not meant to fight fear/lies/doubts alone.
 We need others who will walk alongside us and pray for us.
-I know things are challenging right now due to COVID, but do you have a church family?
+Do you have a church family?
 I would encourage you to reach out to your pastor and/or other trusted believers you know and ask them to pray for you.

 You mentioned your dream and how in it you were told you weren’t saved because you didn’t have a supernatural experience.
 Remember that having an “experience” is not a qualification for salvation.
 Scripture tells us, “Believe in the Lord Jesus, and you will be saved” (Acts 16:31).
 The supernatural experience is that God forgives us, cleanses us of sin, and seals us with His Holy Spirit (Ephesians 1:13).
 That is what counts!
 No other subjective experience is necessary to have salvation in Jesus.

 Remember God never forsakes those who are His.
 In Isaiah 41:10 (CSB), the Lord says, “Do not fear, for I am with you; do not be afraid, for I am your God.
 I will strengthen you; I will help you; I will hold on to you with my righteous right hand.”
 I love how the CSB translates that last part— “I will hold on to you.”

 May you rest in His unfailing, faithful love for you.

 Stephanie Anderson is the communications and graphics specialist at Eternal Perspective Ministries.